Manchin, Schumer in surprise deal on health, energy, taxes

 The reversal was stunning, and there was no immediate explanation for Manchin's abrupt willingness to back a bolder, broader measure.
 Since last year, he has used his pivotal vote in the 50-50 Senate to force Biden and Democrats to abandon far more ambitious, expensive versions.
 He dragged them through months of negotiations in which leaders' concessions to shrink the legislation proved fruitless, antagonizing the White House and most congressional Democrats.

 “This is the action the American people have been waiting for.
 This addresses the problems of today — high health care costs and overall inflation — as well as investments in our energy security for the future," Biden said in a statement.
-He added, “If enacted, this legislation will be historic, and I urge the Senate to move on this bill as soon as possible, and for the House to follow as well."
+He urged lawmakers to approve the legislation quickly.

-Tellingly, Democrats were calling the measure “The Inflation Reduction Act of 2022” because of provisions aimed at helping Americans cope with this year's dramatically rising consumer costs.
+Tellingly, Democrats called the 725-page measure “The Inflation Reduction Act of 2022” because of provisions aimed at helping Americans cope with this year's dramatically rising consumer costs.
 Polls show that inflation, embodied by gasoline prices that surpassed $5 per gallon before easing, has been voters’ chief concern.
 For months, Manchin’s opposition to larger proposals has been partly premised on his worry that they would fuel inflation.

-Besides inflation, the measure seemed to offer something for many Democratic constituencies.
+Besides inflation, the measure seemed to offer something for many Democratic voters.

 It dangled tax hikes on the wealthy and big corporations and environmental initiatives for progressives.
 And Manchin, an advocate for the fossil fuels his state produces, said the bill would invest in technologies for carbon-based and clean energy while also reducing methane and carbon emissions.